frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 Herein lies the major reason why robots are superior drivers: _they focus entirely on the road and its conditions_, whereas humans typically do not.
 Their sole existence is to focus on the road, ingest data from the various sensors, and make the most informed driving decision possible.

 Robot drivers are defensive and cautious _by design._ Humans, to put it mildly, are often less than cautious on the road.
-Although we may try to drive cautiously, people
+Although we may try to drive cautiously, people do not always have the discipline to control their emotions while behind the wheel.

 This is not to imply that self-driving vehicles are perfect.
 There are some major problems that engineers are working to solve, including: